Learn How to Get Rid of Bad Star Ratings on Facebook

 - Select “Edit Page” in the drop-down menu above your header photo.

 - Scroll down to “Address” and click “Edit."

 - Unclick the map checkbox under the map on the left where it says, “Show this map on your Page.”

 Bingo … no more star ratings will appear on your page.
 But if this feature changes, it will leave business owners at the mercy of the general public.

 Another option is to use the negative star ratings to your advantage and to make your business look better.
-Respond to the poster publicly, right there on your page, effectively asking what you might do to change his opinion and improve his experience.
+Respond to the poster publicly, right there on your page, effectively asking what you might do to change his opinion and improve his or her experience.
 Go above and beyond the call of duty.
-If the poster reacts negatively rather than accept your offer to make things right, this is pretty much a public admission that the problem is with him, not you.
+If the poster reacts negatively rather than accepts your offer to make things right, this is pretty much a public admission that the problem is with him or her, not you.

 Finally, you can counteract the weight of negative stars even if you can't get rid of them.
 Ask happy clients and customers to give you positive reviews, as well as friends and family members.
 Eventually, this will bring your average up.
 Just don't overdo it and space the reviews out over time.
 You don't want your brother Bob posting 25 great reviews or a multitude of five-star ratings inside of three days.